jhawgs/TourKC/README.md

 Images appearing in the application are used under the ***Creative Commons*** license.

+The application was built, using a tutorial from **Apple** as a starting point.
+Significant modifications were made to the code and accompanying data.

 System symbols are licensed for free developer use by **Apple**.